Carlo Vittorio Amedeo delle Lanze

 Carlo Vittorio Amedeo Delle Lanze (1712–1784) was an Italian clergyman, a Roman Catholic cardinal.
-In his youth, Delle Lanze was supposed to be close to Jansenism, but in his late life he was a supporter of Jesuit and part of the zelanti.
+In his youth, Delle Lanze was supposed to be close to Jansenism, but in his late life he was a supporter of the Jesuits and part of the zelanti.

 Biography

 He was born in 1712, the son of Carlo Francesco Agostino, conte di Sale e di Vinovo, the illegitimate son of Charles Emmanuel II of Savoy.
 In his youth, he became a soldier and started a military career in the army of the Kingdom of Sardinia, but in 1730 he decided to follow the ecclesiastic career, studying at the Pontifical Ecclesiastical Academy.

 Ordained as priest in 1736, he did his pastoral work in Turin as spiritual assistant of young people and university students.
 In 1743, he was named commendatory abbot of San Giusto di Susa, and then of the Lucedio Abbey.
 In 1747, he was named cardinal and archbishop of Nicosia; two years later, he received the commenda of the Abbey of Fruttuaria in northern Piedmont.
 He presided over the marriage between Victor Amadeus III of Savoy and Maria Antonia Ferdinanda of Spain.
 In 1775, he was named secretary of the Congregation of the Council.

 He died in the Abbey of Fruttuaria and was buried there.